The best Amazon Prime Day gaming monitor deals

 The Amazon Prime Day deals continue to ebb and flow, and within that raging sea of capitalism lies a few good Prime Day gaming monitor deals.
-But fear not, we'll be here all week to help you can find some fantastic gaming monitor deals.
-Whether you're after a solid second screen for that home office setup, an expansive ultrawide for your sim rig, or a gorgeous 4K IPS display, we're keeping watch over the high-end and affordable screens that deserve your eyeballs.
+But the tide is going out, with more deals disappearing into the surf.
+Okay, we're going to stop the salty seadog analogies now, but whether you're after a solid second screen for that home office setup, an expansive ultrawide for your sim rig, or a gorgeous 4K IPS display, we're keeping watch over the high-end and affordable screens that deserve your eyeballs all the way up to the end of Prime Day 2020.

 The best gaming monitors should last through several iterations of your PC setup, and can last you up to ten years of happy gaming.
 So it's always worth spending decent money on a primary display; your eyes will thank you.
 But if you're just trying to bag a decent second screen you don't have to pay a fortune, and there are some fantastic ~$100 options available today.